TheStoku/Basemode/readme.txt

 - administrator luid loging in,
 - admin commands: /bmlogin <pass> (login as administrator), /base <id>, /end, /switch, /add <player id>, /help, /t1/2name <team name>, /resetscore, /del <player id>, /add <player id>
 - player commands: /votebase <id>, /fix or /fix2 to show/hide mouse cursor and toggle camera movement (it was messy sometimes, probably LU bug)
-- a teamchat on "Y" key, but I don't remember if it's bugsfree,
+- a teamchat on "Y" key,

 TODO:
 - firstly, the easiest thing: it needs adding "DEBUG" variable in client and server to hide debug messages with "if ( DEBUG ) Message(...)"